guillaumeolivieri/Redis-chat/README.md

-# Redis-chat

-# Real-Time Chat Application
+# Redis-chat, a real-Time Chat Application

 A simple real-time chat application built with Node.js, Express, Socket.io, and Redis.